philzook58/fib-anyon/presentation/topo.md

 # Free Vectors
 ::: notes
+- Make the type of the index part of the vector
 :::

-- Make the type of the index  part of the vector
+- You can make a vector space from any set.
 - Explicit type for index/basis
+  + Plays elegantly with Haskell
   + `b -> r`
   + `Map b r`
   + `[(b,r)]`